-As a reader, I’ve always enjoyed poetry; but as a writer, it was the first time I didn’t feel in control of the craft and felt unsure about the highly constrained world of metre and stanza in fixed verse.
+As a reader, I’ve always enjoyed poetry.
+As a writer, it was the first time I didn’t feel in control of the craft; unsure about the constrained world of metre and stanza in fixed verse.

 I Have a Musicality I Never Had Before